 Leadership is serious business.
-Leaders take care of weighty issues and solve important concerns.
+Leaders take care of weighty issues and solve important problems.
 They want people to recognize the significance of their causes.
 Their missions and strategic objectives are posted on their walls and seared into their brains.

 I am not in the least minimizing the need for mission statements and worthy goals.
-In fact, I spent quite a bit of time with a client yesterday discussing the importance of both a personal and corporate mission statement.
+In fact, I spent quite a bit of time with a client recently discussing the importance of both a personal and corporate mission statement.

 However, under all this weight, it is sometimes easier to scowl than to smile.
 It is easier to think of goals and objectives than to think about why we want to achieve them.
 This sometimes equates to a sense of self-importance, which good leaders are able to overcome.